 The truth about “slots” in the Music Business

 There aren’t a prescribed number of openings for pro staff writers.
 Publishers come and go.
 Rosters go up and down.
 But as long as there is money to be made in the music business (there still is, FYI), there WILL be opportunities for great songwriters.
 Unless a publisher has NO money left and has maxed out their roster, they are always open to meeting with writers who show promise.
 A “slot” will magically open up if you have “the goods”.
 “The goods” are hit songs.
 There’s no substitute for them.

-You don’t just “turn pro” by getting a diploma or unlocking some secret code
+“Turning pro” as a songwriting doesn’t happen by getting a diploma or unlocking some secret code

 It’s not like turning a corner.
 You don’t wake up one day and “turn pro”.
-I would suggest that you BECOME a pro by learning from people who ARE pros, emulating them, working at your craft daily and busting your butt to take advantage of every opportunity you are given.
+I would suggest that you BECOME a pro by learning from people who ARE pros.
+Spend your time emulating them and working at your craft daily.
+Always bust your butt to take advantage of every opportunity you are given.
 The pros I know became pros by following an unrelenting dedication to quality and improvement.
 They are never satisfied with the quality of their work today, so they push for tomorrow’s song to be even better.
 If you are familiar with the story of the Velveteen Rabbit, it’s like becoming real.
 Here’s a quote from the book to describe what I mean.

 “It doesn’t happen all at once,’ said the Skin Horse.
 ‘You become.
 It takes a long time.
 That’s why it doesn’t happen often to people who break easily, or have sharp edges, or who have to be carefully kept.
 Generally, by the time you are Real, most of your hair has been loved off, and your eyes drop out and you get loose in the joints and very shabby.
 But these things don’t matter at all, because once you are Real you can’t be ugly, except to people who don’t understand.”